THE OLIVE TREE (illustrated by Claire Ewart)

-An American teen living in Cairo finds herself caught in a mystery: why is the distinguished-looking art collector so ruthlessly determined to get his hands on the small icon painting that she has just bought from an antiquities dealer?
+An American teen living in Cairo finds herself caught in an increasingly threatening mystery.
+Why is the distinguished-looking art collector so determined to get his hands on the small icon painting that she has just bought from an antiquities dealer?

 CYNTHIA AND THE RUNAWAY GAZEBO